 Weight loss surgery

 Considering weight loss surgery?
 It may be for you if you haven’t found success with diet, exercise, and/or medication.
 Weight loss surgery, also known as bariatric surgery, has proven to be a safe, effective option for our patients, who typically lose between 55 to 70 percent of their excess body weight.
 Our comprehensive evaluation and pre- and post-surgical support ensures you achieve the weight loss goals that are right for you.
 After surgery, you should expect major improvements in obesity-related conditions including heart disease, type 2 diabetes, sleep apnea, and joint pain.
-We encourage you to start the process by filling out and submitting your health history.
-We’ll call you within 48 hours to schedule your initial consultation.
+We encourage you to start the process by filling out and submitting your health history and watching this informational video.
+We’ll call you within 48 hours to schedule your initial consultation in Raleigh or Durham.

 Recognized Center of Excellence, Center of Distinction

 - Experience matters.
-Our six board-certified surgeons perform approximately 800 bariatric surgeries each year, a number that has grown steadily since the program started 10 years ago.
+Our six board-certified surgeons in Raleigh and Durham perform approximately 800 bariatric surgeries each year, a number that has grown steadily since the program started 10 years ago.
 Studies show that surgical experience is an important indicator of your successful outcome.

 - Safer, minimally invasive surgery.
 Nearly 99 percent of our bariatric surgeries are completed laparascopically, meaning they only require small incisions.
 In some cases, we are able to use the robotic tools to minimize incisions for more complex procedures that would normally require larger incisions.
 Smaller incisions translate to less pain, fewer complications, smaller scars, shorter stays, and faster recovery time for our patients.